google/grr/README.md

 Announcements
 -------------
+**Oct 28 2014**: We've started a blog as a supplement to the documentation.
+Check out the first post on [how to set up the distributed datastore](http://grr-response.blogspot.com/2014/10/using-distributed-data-store-in-grr.html).

 **Oct 15 2014**: We're now fully migrated to github.
 The code.google.com page will just be a redirect here.
 Open issues, documentation and code have been